r-cybersecurity/your-experience-starting-in-security/README.md

 ### To submit a response

-* Write a **short, beginner-friendly** summary about your first role, a minimum of 3 sentences, and no more than 5-7.
 * Submit an issue ([example](https://github.com/r-cybersecurity/your-experience-starting-in-security/issues/1)) containing:
-  * That summary (so people don't have to click to find out the basics about your first role)
+  * A **short, beginner-friendly** summary about your first role, a minimum of 3 sentences, and no more than 5-7
   * A link to your blog post
+  * A one-liner about where you are *now* - so if you *started in a SOC but later became [x]*, it helps people to know [x] as well

 The blog post should roughly fit the questionnaire, but please add or subtract content as you see fit for flow or to cover important things that newcomers should know.
 If there's anything outside of this list you think *all* respondants should answer, please open an issue, and we'll add it (people who have already written their article won't be expected to add it though).